TekWizely/run/README.md

 ![GitHub forks](https://img.shields.io/github/forks/TekWizely/run?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/TekWizely?style=social)

-Do you find yourself using tools like `make` to manage non build-related scripts?
+Do you find yourself using tools like `make` to manage non-build-related scripts?

 Build tools are great, but they are not optimized for general script management.